Mangeshwar22102022/mgsFormValidation/README.md

 # 🧪 mgsformvalidation

-A lightweight JavaScript library form validation and utility library for quick **input validation**, **event handling**, and **form submission** with built-in error handling - all with minimal setup and no external dependencies..
+A lightweight JavaScript form validation and utility library for quick **input validation**, **event handling**, and **form submission** with built-in error handling - all with minimal setup and no external dependencies..

 All functions are globally accessible via window.